 While doctors tend to make a high enough salary to be able to pay off the debt they acquire in medical school, attending CUIMC is nonetheless a major investment.

 Luckily, CUIMC offers an extraordinary scholarship program that has made it the “first medical school in the nation to replace student loans with scholarships for all students who qualify for financial aid.”
-Out of the students that get into Columbia Medical School, many receive full-tuition scholarships so they can graduate debt-free!
+Of the students who get into Columbia medical school, many receive full-tuition scholarships so they can graduate debt-free!

 This need-based scholarship is calculated using the following formula: